avs20/yabitly/Notes.md

 1. It should not fail.
 2. IF failed we shoudl have fallback.

+Created a basic docker image.
+It runs the sevrer but db is not setup.
+Next is to setup db and redis in the same network.

 29th Sep 2022
 -------------
 Today I implemented redis cache with the Flask_caching library.